markterweele/windows-itpro-docs/windows/client-management/mdm/update-ddf-file.md

           </AccessType>
           <Description>
             Roll back Latest Quality Update, if the machine meets the following conditions:
-            Condition 1: Device must be Windows Update for Business connected Condition 2: Device must be in a Paused State Condition 3: Device must have the Latest Quality Update installed on the device (Current State) If the conditions are not true, the device will not Roll Back the Latest Quality Update.
+            Condition 1: Device must be managed by Windows Update client policies Condition 2: Device must be in a Paused State Condition 3: Device must have the Latest Quality Update installed on the device (Current State) If the conditions are not true, the device will not Roll Back the Latest Quality Update.